 If you’ve come from Australia, you will discover that banking here is slower and slightly more complicated.

 Cheques Checks are used in business and in some other circumstances, online banking takes between three and five business days, and as a new arrival you may meet some difficulties.

 - Chase – I would say the best around.
 Best apps, cards, and features but can require some back and forth without Social Security (SSN); If you mention me and use this link, I get a reward and you get $150: https://www.referyourchasecard.com/18/ORK9KTV2JT!

 - CitiBank – Not a bad starter as they exist in Australia too and can be used together, got the job done, and without an SSN;

-- HSBC – Offer an “international bank advantage” where your Australian credentials can give you credit slightly more easily (more below – If you mention me and the code: S013500756 or take in this form when you open an account, we both get a cash bonus!);
+- HSBC – I have an account but haven’t found much value with them.
+If you mention me and the code: S013500756 or take in this form when you open an account, we both get a cash bonus!);

 - Bank of America – Will allow you to open an account without an SSN and generally decent reviews, so great for Australians.

 Update (21st September): Nikki G. emailed in and commented “HSBC offered no global advantage.
 AMEX successful as customer in oz.
 Citibank successful as held a debit card for three months”

 A “checking” account is the primary account you will open at a bank in the US (and would be referred to as a “transaction” or “everyday” account in Australia).
 You do actually get some physical checks in many cases, and this is your day to day expense account that is tied to a debit/credit card.
 This is what you want to open as quickly as possible to save yourself the pain of international withdrawal fees.